Home Learning Fun: How to Train Your Dragon Activities

 Train Like a Viking Dragon Trainer!

 No Viking worth their salt lounges around all day!
 Vikings were famous for their strength and endurance – sailing stormy seas, battling foes, and (in our case) training dragons!
-They had to be quick, agile, and powerful, just like Hiccup and his fellow dragon riders.
+They had to be quick, agile, and powerful – just like Hiccup and his fellow dragon riders.

-- Dodge dragon fire (streamers or ribbons).
+- Dodge dragon fire (hang streamers or ribbons to run through).

 They’ll be battle-ready in no time (and hopefully exhausted by bedtime).